-STANDARD Commercial drivers not eligible for a licence
+STANDARD Not eligible for a commercial class licence

 Conditions for maintaining licence N/A

 Reassessment N/A

 Information from health care providers N/A

 Rationale Persistent hypoglycemia unawareness presents the greatest risk for hypoglycemia while driving.
 Given the increased driving exposure associated with commercial driving, individuals who have persistent hypoglycemia unawareness are not fit to drive.